ZackTanCZ/8_weeks_sql_challenge/Week_1_answers.md

 ON s.product_id = m.product_id) as t
 WHERE t.ranks = 1
 ```
-Comments: This query is not optimised and may encounter latency issues with large databases.
+Notes: This query is not optimised and may encounter latency issues with large databases.
 Ideally, we will want to filter to the first item **before** joining to the menu table

 </details>